GpuZelenograd/GpuZelenograd.github.io/EXPERT.md

 The non-automated mode performs generating modified variants of the given VBIOS file without flashing or any other communication with real hardware.
 It is a bit more time-consuming and mostly intended to avoid running the utility on a real hardware with problematic GPU installed - security reasons, 32-bit or outdated OS, etc. Here are the steps to use non-automated mode:

 * Use any source for getting the original VBIOS of your problematic GPU as a file.
 You can use NVFlash, hardware programmer for 3.3V SPI or just [find the VBIOS on TechPowerUp](https://www.techpowerup.com/vgabios/?architecture=NVIDIA&interface=PCI-E&memType=GDDR5)
-* Run the "Old NVIDIA artifacts" utility in any 64-bit environment, including a restricted virtual machine.
-The original VBIOS file should be accessible to it
+* Run the "Old NVIDIA artifacts" utility in a 64-bit environment; even a restricted virtual machine would be fine, since there is really no any requirements apart from access to the original VBIOS file.
- * for Linux use non-root account inside desktop environment providing XDG Desktop Portal file dialogs.
+  * for Linux use non-root account inside desktop environment providing XDG Desktop Portal file dialogs
 * There is NO need to allow admin rights for non-automated mode:
   * for Windows, click "No" in elevation confirmation dialog
   * for Linux, press Enter several times instead of entering password on sudo prompt